brookemrod/congress_dashboard/README.md

 ## Topic + Rational

 Who has served in the U.S. Senate?
-This dashboard will provide a visual representation of the party and gender make-up of U.S. Senate from 1789 through our most recent election in 2018.
+This dashboard will provide a visual representation of the party and gender make-up of U.S. Senate from 1789 through 2018.

 ## Data Set